americanexpress/amex-jest-preset/README.md

 **Note:** You can (but better have a good reason to) override these configurations by [providing your own](http://facebook.github.io/jest/docs/configuration.html) `jest` configuration in `package.json`

-If you feel that you have a configuration that is applicable to everyone [open up a PR!](https://stash.aexp.com/stash/projects/UIE/repos/one-amex-jest-preset/pull-requests)
+If you feel that you have a configuration that is applicable to everyone [fork](https://stash.aexp.com/stash/projects/UIE/repos/one-amex-jest-preset?fork) and [open a PR](https://stash.aexp.com/stash/projects/UIE/repos/one-amex-jest-preset/pull-requests?create)!